May 27, 2021

-- Dr. Richard Ells house – the first stop on the underground railroad from Missouri is right here in Quincy.
-For more information please visit here.
+- Dr. Richard Ells House – the first stop on the underground railroad from Missouri is right here in Quincy.

 - Mormon history in Quincy is deep.
-Read about it here, and see artifacts and history at the Quincy History Museum.
+See artifacts and history at the Quincy History Museum.

 - Learn about the founding of Quincy and it’s founder, John Wood.
 What started as a single log cabin became a true Gem City.

 - The Potawatomi tribe of native americans were forced to march through Quincy by the United States government in 1838 on the trail of Death.
-A memorial to them has been erected in Quincy and can be seen here.
+A memorial to the Potawatomi tribe has been erected in Quincy.

 - Fr.
 Augustus Tolton came from slavery and is currently on his way to Catholic sainthood.
-He is buried in Quincy and you can find his grave here.
+He is buried in Quincy and you can find his grave St. Peter’s Cemetery.

 - Quincy is a German town, and our German history is prolific.
 To see German architecture and homes, visit Calftown and take a walk through history.

-- One of the most beautiful cemeteries you will see, Woodland, is located in Calftown and is open to the public.
+- One of the most beautiful cemeteries you will see, Woodland Cemetery, is located in Calftown and is open to the public.
 Take a stroll and see the graves of Quincy’s founders, gorgeous headstones and breathtaking views of the river.